chrisbcode/SchoolProjects2/README.md

-# School Projects 2 by Christopher Bergsveinsson
+# College Projects 2 by Christopher Bergsveinsson

 ## Here are brief descriptions of the two programs: